Veeva Safety Signal supports signal detection for multiple data sources:

 Once PV data is transferred to the Signal database, you can run calculations to detect PECs.

-See Signal Detection Using PV Data for more information.
+See the Signal Detection Overview for more information.

-The Health Authority data source provides safety data from a health authority database.
-When you select this data source, you can define the health authority database from which safety data is provided, such as the EMA’s EVDAS eRMR.
+When you select this data source, you can define the regulatory database from which safety data is provided.

 EVDAS